jmlee0415/jmlee0415/README.md

 ### :school: EDUCATION
-BA in Mathematics, with Sepcialty in Statistics </br>
+BA in Mathematics, with Specialty in Statistics </br>

 <!--
 ### :computer: SKILLS : </br>